 Records are kept updated and stored securely.
-Records should only be accessed by those who need to and when file content is shared, this is done in line with Information Sharing Guidance.
+Records are only accessed by those who need to and when file content is shared, this is done in line with Information Sharing Guidance.

-All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded using the appropriate form (see appendices 5) or electronic data base.
+All concerns, discussions and decisions made, and the reasons for those decisions, are recorded in writing or using the appropriate form (see appendices 5) or electronic data base.
 If in doubt about recording requirements, staff should discuss with the Designated Safeguarding Lead (or deputy) and read guidance in appendix 4.

-The Designated Safeguarding Lead has oversight of record keeping and is responsible for keeping clear chronologies (see appendix 9) picking up any patterns and themes.
+The Designated Safeguarding Lead has oversight of record keeping and is responsible for keeping clear chronologies picking up any patterns and themes.

 The Designated Safeguarding Lead is responsible for transferring Child Protection files to the new school or college within five days of an in-year transfer or within the first five days of term.
-They should be transferred separately from the main file and a receipt should be obtained.
-The Transferring of Safeguarding Information form (appendix 10) can be used as a check list and as receipt.
+They are transferred separately from the main file and a receipt should be obtained.